Recommended Books On Acting To Level Up Your Skills

 Have you wanted to find an acting method that speaks to you but have felt that the processes are a little outdated?
 With Chubbuck’s book The Power of the Actor, you can throw that thought away.

-The Chubbuck Technique uses classic acting methods (like Meisner and Stanislavski).
-It develops them even more, using your inner turmoil and emotional aspects to achieve a set goal in a scene.
+The Chubbuck Technique uses classic acting methods (like Meisner and Stanislavski) and develops them even more.
+It uses inner turmoil and emotional aspects to achieve a set goal in a scene.

-Chubbuck created her acting technique and has applied it to help actors of the 21st Century succeed- successful actors like Brad Pitt, Halle Berry, and Charlize Theron have been some of her pupils.
+Chubbuck created her acting technique and has applied it to help 21st-century actors succeed—successful actors like Brad Pitt, Halle Berry, and Charlize Theron have been some of her pupils.

 The book is split into three parts.